 Our application of this standard did not significantly impact our results of operations or cash flows.
-As of January 1, 2022, we recognized right-of-use assets and liabilities of approximately 35.8 million from operating leases on our consolidated balance sheet.
+As of January 1, 2022, we recognized right-of-use assets and liabilities of approximately \$35.8 million from operating leases on our consolidated balance sheet.
 See "Note 7 - Leases" for additional disclosures related to our adoption of this ASC.

 During 2022, we adopted FASB ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU introduces a new accounting model, the Current Expected Credit Losses model ("CECL"), which requires recognition of credit losses and additional disclosures related to credit risk.
-The CECL model utilizes a lifetime expected credit losses are adjusted each period for changes in expected lifetime credit losses.
+The CECL model utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses for loans and other receivables at the time the financial asset is originated or acquired.
+The expected credit losses are adjusted each period for changes in expected lifetime credit losses.
 This model replaces the multiple existing impairment models previously used under GAAP, which generally require that a loss be incurred before it is recognized.
 The new standard also applies to financial assets arising from revenue transactions such as contract assets and accounts receivable.